discourse/discourse/docs/INSTALL-digital-ocean.md

 - Otherwise, create a free account on [**Mandrill**][man] (or [Mailgun][gun], or [Mailjet][jet]), and put your mail credentials (available via the Mandrill dashboard) in the `app.yml` file.
 The settings you want to change are `DISCOURSE_SMTP_ADDRESS`, `DISCOURSE_SMTP_PORT`, `DISCOURSE_SMTP_USER_NAME`, `DISCOURSE_SMTP_PASSWORD`.

+- Be sure you remove the comment character `#` from the beginning of these mail configuration lines!

 # Add Your SSH Key

 If you successfully generated the SSH key as described earlier, get it: